 A 45 year old man with hypertension that has not been well controlled presents for evaluation.
 He was seen in the office and mentioned 3 separate episodes of non-radiating chest discomfort, lasting 30 minutes, located in the left chest, accompanied by mild dyspnea during the third episode.

 His exam revealed blood pressure of 135/88 mm Hg, pulse of 75 beats/min, and a respiratory rate of 16 breaths/min.
 The jugular venous pressure (JVP) was normal; carotid upstrokes were normal; no bruits were appreciated.
-The lungs were clear to auscultation and percussion, the ...
+The lungs were clear to auscultation ...